pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/Data-Transformations.md

 #### Handle Categorical Data

 Categorical data is usually composed of a finite number of categories, where each category is represented with a string.
 Encoding categorical data is the process of creating a numerical representation for categories.
 With Data Wrangler, we can select Ordinal encode to encode categories into an integer between 0 and the total number of categories in the Input column you select.
-Select One-hot encode for Transform to use one-hot encoding or use similarity encoding when you have the following:
+Select **One-hot encode** option from **Encode Categories Transform** to use one-hot encoding or use similarity encoding when you have the following:

     - A large number of categorical variables
     - Noisy data